Lyoshas/onlineStore/README.md

 ### GraphQL Queries and Mutations
 #### 1. Get basic information about an individual product (optionally with reviews to this product as well)
-- **Who can access:** everyone (but if you request the 'isInTheCart' field, you have to provide a valid access token)
+- **Who can access:** everyone (but if you request the 'isInTheCart' or 'userCanAddReview' fields, you have to provide a valid access token)
 - **Required parameters:**
   - _id_ - the id of the product that you are trying to get information about.
 Must be a number.
 - **Example**: